changing lives one drum at a time

 Events

 Drumline isn’t just for halftime.
 We do a HUGE range of events.
-We have performed for haunted houses, weddings, parties, birthdays, grand openings, fashion shows, etc. You name it; we’ve performed it.
+We have performed at haunted houses, weddings, parties, birthdays, grand openings, fashion shows, and more.
+You name it; we’ve performed it.
 Let us perform at your next event.
 Contact us for more information.

 Sports & Competitions

 We will perform during your game and/or halftime show.
-If you are hosting a competition, whether it’s dance, cheer, etc, we will perform during intermissions.
+If you are hosting a competition, whether it’s dance, cheer, or another activity, we will perform.

 NEWS 25